swathichowdary123/TA-JS-methods-TJaaad/block-BJaadk/code/index.md

 }
 let sum = numbers.reduce(add);
 ```
+670
+the initial value of accumulator is decided by a second parameter by here,the initial value of accumulator will be zero
+the current value is always going to be the elements of array i.e 100.
+the final value will be 670 and the final value of accumulator is what gets returned from reduce .value of accumulator is initialised by the second parameter here and the finalvalue of ccumulator is the value that gets returned from reduce.
 ```js
 let numbers = [100, 200, 33, 45, 65, 76, 51];
 function add(accumulator, currentValue) {